nanocosmos/documentation-net/docs/cloud/analytics-api-releases-history.md

    -  comparison of playouts with ABR available and ABR not available
 -  added metric for client versions for H5live and Webcaster

-## 2.4 - initial webcaster metrics
+## 2.4 - Initial webcaster metrics

 -  added webcaster client metrics:
    -  ingests per OS and Browser